jhramirezprado/Alternative_RegEX_Motif_finder/README.md

 A bash file including all the commands in sequential order of execution, from translation of contigs to retrieval of the S8A CT subsequences, is provided.
 A thorugh explanation of all options used is included (Data_mining_single.sh)

-Our methodology is easily scalable; using “for in” loops the commands can be iterated across all files present in a folder effectively mining multiple metagenomes consecutively (Dta_mining_multi.sh)
+Our methodology is easily scalable; using “for in” loops the commands can be iterated across all files present in a folder effectively mining multiple metagenomes consecutively (Data_mining_multi.sh)